UC Irvine Medical Center: History

 Plans had been in place since the founding of the school for a medical center, and space was set aside on campus.
 This would model the hospital campuses at the University of California, Los Angeles and the University of California, San Diego.
-The medical school wasn't originally planned to begin until the university had time to establish itself and stabilize sources of funding.
 Political divisions between the American Medical Association and Californian osteopaths brought the medical school to UCI early.

 The California College of Medicine was the oldest continuously operating medical college in the Southwest United States.
 Starting in 1896 as the Pacific College of Osteopathy, it was renamed the College of Osteopathic Physicians and Surgeons.
-Pressure by the AMA brought an end to its tenure in the osteopathic discipline, and the newly renamed California College of Medicine merged with the UC system in 1965, after efforts to keep it in LA or move to Long Beach broke down.
+Due to pressure by the AMA, it was renamed to the California College of Medicine and was merged with the UC system in 1965.

-Dean of Medicine Stanley van den Noort was adamant about opening a teaching hospital on campus, placing him in political opposition to Governor Jerry Brown.
-Brown managed to block the release of funds earmarked for the hospital's construction and then divert them toward the founding of UCSF's dental school.
-He then vetoed a compromise for UCI to take care of Orange County Medical Center's patients in exchange for a 200-bed hospital.
-Under pressure from Brown, the UC purchased the OCMC in 1976 from the county which no longer wished to maintain the aging and problematic facilities.
+Dean of Medicine Stanley van den Noort supported there being a teaching hospital on campus, placing him in political opposition to Governor Jerry Brown.
+Brown blocked the release of funds for the hospital's construction and diverted them to founding the UCSF's dental school.
+He also vetoed a compromise for UCI to take care of Orange County Medical Center's patients in exchange for a 200-bed hospital.
+Under pressure from Brown, the UC purchased the OCMC in 1976 from the county.
 This acquisition effectively halted the push for an on-campus hospital.
-An attempt to establish a hospital through a private venture ended with the death of the entire planning committee in a plane crash.
-Those opposed successfully lobbied the state to build the Irvine Medical Center against the school's wishes, making a hospital at UCI impractical due to the proximity.
-The university has since greatly expanded the facility and services of the medical center.